mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 185 - Evil Regular Expressions/readme.md

 * * *

-> Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
+> Some people, when confronted with a problem, think "I know, I’ll use regular expressions."
 Now they have two problems.

 _Jamie Zawinski_